 The GI Bill will allow you to attend more than one college at a time, as long as the classes at both institutions count towards your degree, and the school granting your degree accepts the classes at the second school as part of your requirements.
 However, the GI Bill will not pay you to take the same classes twice unless you receive a failing grade in a class that is a graduation requirement.

 The GI Bill can pay you for more than one degree, for example: it will pay you for a degree in Business and then for a second degree in Computer Science, or for an AA, BA, MA in the same field.
-Once you have a degree, you could pursue another one provided you have remaining entitlement on your GI Bill.
+Once you have a degree, you can get another one provided you have remaining entitlement on your GI Bill.

-Payments are issued monthly in arrears (for example - you receive the November payment in December).
-For the Post-9/11 GI Bill, the tuition and fees are paid directly to the school, the book stipend is paid to you at the beginning of the term, and the housing allowance is paid to you at the end of each month.
+Payments are issued monthly for the previous month's training.
+For the Post-9/11 GI Bill, the tuition and fees are paid directly to the school, the book stipend is paid to you at the beginning of the term, and the housing allowance is paid to you each month.

 IHL Benefits Under the Post-9/11 GI Bill